esnitkin914/Comparative_Genomics/day2_afternoon/README.md

 [Here](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) is more information about the content for each of the output file columns.

-- **Exercise:** Experiment with the `–outfmt` parameter, which controls different output formats that BLAST can produce.
-You can use `blastp -help | less` to get more information about the different output formats.
-You can search for the `-outfmt` flag by typing `/outfmt` and then typing `n` to get to the next one.

 - **Exercise:** In this exercise you will try a different type of blasting – blastx.
 Blastx compares a nucleotide sequence to a protein database by translating the nucleotide sequence in all six frames and running blastp.
 Your task is to determine which Enterococcus genomes are vancomycin resistant (VRE, vs. VSE) by blasting against a database of van genes.
 The required files are located in `data/blast_ent` folder in the `day2pm` directory.

 Your steps should be: